FabioLuca/invst/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The first element is to provide an encapsulation for accessing trading values history for a given ticker by using the `AlphaVantage API
+The first element is to provide an encapsulation for accessing trading values history for a given ticker by using the `Alpha Vantage API
-<https://www.alphavantage.co/>`_.
-Although othernnsources are possible, they
+<https://www.alphavantage.co/>`_ or `Yahoo Finance API
+<https://www.yahoofinanceapi.com/>`_ .
+Both API access are not complete
+implemented, but only the necessary parts for this project.
+Additional sources are also possible, and could be included in the future.

+A note about the API's is regarding their continuity.
+Eventually the providers might stop doing it, or might change their business model, moving fully or partly to paid services, as happened for example to Alpha Vantage access to the `Adjusted Close` value.
+In such cases, the user needs to migrate into a paid service or pursue a different provider.

+To mitigate the changes when a new provider is assigned or included, the output from the abstraction layer (interface) is similar as much as possible.
+Mandatory data of course will be equivalent, but some additional ones, such as `Dividends payments`, could possibly not be available on certain providers.

+The operation is commononized so all the requests are meant for a single symbol per time.
+For the API implementation, the requests are always to the maximum amount of data available, so all the historical data supported by the API is used.

-were not completely implemented yet.
-The output forna chosen ticker (stock) is a Pandas dataframe containing the open-high-low-closennvalues, also known as OHLC.
-More data is also available in the dataframe, as thenvolume and adjusted close values, for example.
+The output from a chosen ticker (stock) is a Pandas dataframe containing the open-high-low-close values, also known as OHLC.
+More data is also available in the dataframe, as the volume and adjusted close values, for example.
+The name of the columns in the dataframe are:

+1. ``Date``
+2. ``Open``
+3. ``High``
+4. ``Low``
+5. ``Close``
+6. ``Close Final``: Meaning the adjusted close value.
+7. ``Volume``
+8. ``Dividend Amount``: Possibly not available information, but also not necessary the project application.
+9. ``Split Coefficient``: Possibly not available information, but also not necessary the project application.

-To work with the project an API key to AlphaVantage is necessary.
-Please follow the instructions on their website to acquire one.
+The API's applied in the project will need authentication.
+For that, an account must be created.
+Please follow the instructions from the chosen provider on their respective website to acquire one.
 Once available, a file named ``api-cfg-access.json`` need to be placed directly in the ``cfg`` folder.
-The structure of the Json data follows the template below, where `<YOUR API KEY>` needs to be replaced by the string provided as API key::
+The structure of the JSON data follows the template below, where `<YOUR API KEY>` needs to be replaced by the string provided as API key::

     {